Lutfi al-Haffar

 Lutfi al-Haffar (لطفي الحفار) (18 February 1885 – 4 February 1968) was a Syrian businessman and politician.
-He was a founding member of the National Bloc and served as 11th Prime Minister of Syria in 1939.
+He was a founding member of the National Bloc and served as Prime Minister of Syria in 1939.

 Early career

 Al-Haffar was born into the wealthy merchant Damascene family of al-Haffar.
 His early career was mostly devoted to his family's business in trade.
 He joined the Damascus Chamber of Commerce in 1922, and became its deputy president in 1924.
 In 1923 in response to the water shortages in Damascus, al-Haffar established the Ayn al-Fijeh Waterworks Company, which pumped water from the Ayn al-Fijeh spring in the Ghouta area to the city of Damascus and constructed the first modern public water system in the city.
 The project was an immediate success, and allowed the water from the Barada river to be used for other purposes like irrigation.

 Political career

 French mandate

 Al-Haffar's involvement in politics came through his alliance with nationalist leader Abd al-Rahman Shahbandar.
 Shahbandar and Haffar founded the People's Party, which was the first political party in Syria under the French Mandate.
-The party advocated the unity of Greater Syria, and the abolition of the French Mandate.
+The party advocated the unity of the region of Syria, and the abolition of the French Mandate.
 The party was banned shortly thereafter by French authorities because of suspected links to the 1925 uprising in Jabal al-Druze.
 After the French bombardment of Damascus following the revolt, al-Haffar spearheaded a call to end armed resistance to the French in favor of political struggle.

 Al-Haffar joined Ahmad Nami's cabinet as minister of public works and economy in April 1926, but resigned two months later in protest of French interference.
 He was arrested by the mandate authorities and detained until 1928.